zhenkyle/emacs_journal/content/evil.md

 date = 2020-01-10
 +++

-As a Emacs beginner, I would like to learn Emacs's key bindings while change to vim's key bindings occasionally when I get stuck.
+As an Emacs beginner, I would like to learn Emacs's key bindings while change to vim's key bindings occasionally when I get stuck.
 So this is my settings for now, when I have deeper understanding of how Emacs & evil-mode works latter, I maybe change this settings for more typing effeciency.

 # What is Evil Mode
 Evil Mode is the extensible vi layer for Emacs.
 If you already known vim's key bindings, you would likely want to try it in Emacs.
 Home Page is [Here][0].